A guide to intrapreneurship

 3. Going out of your comfort zone

-Being an intrapreneur, you won't focus on traditional topics.
+As an intrapreneur you won't focus on traditional topics.
 That's mainly why you will be working outside of your comfort zone.
-You will first need to learn a lot about how a startup or a company works in order to see the big picture.
+You will need to learn about how a startup works in order to see the big picture.
 Then, you will try a ton of ideas and fail as many times.
 And that's fine, because you will make your company learn a lot and innovate (even if it means failing).
-Communication will be your key to success; either talking to external people to the company or internally, with departments most people don't interact very often with: finance, sales and/or partnerships, support, product, tech, marketing, etc. You will actually be building a startup inside the startup or company.
-And you won't be able to do it all by yourself.
+Communication will be your key to success; either talking to external people to the company or internally: finance, sales and/or partnerships, support, product, tech, marketing, etc.

 4. Challenge the status quo